J-Tailor/COMP2156_Group_38_Reevalution/README.md

 <<<<<<< HEAD
 This is my branch
-I have already made all the nessary files for this branch Thanks for seeing my branch :)
+I have already made all the necessary files for this branch Thanks for seeing my branch :)
 =======
 This is comp2156 Assignment